 “Personally, I now have vinegar on trucks on every job, use hand cream before pouring, and have started to use gloves with rubber on the bottom.
 Not to be a commercial, but ASCC (the American Society of Concrete Contractors) has an excellent safety program available to its members.”
 Rose ends with this: “I do not jackball around with alkali burns or risks anymore.
 Once burned ….”

 Another effective home remedy comes from Mike Samford, of The Design Center, based in Nashville, Tenn.
-Aloe vera plants secrete a viscous sap which is used to treat burns and is the basis of many lotions because of its innate healing properties.
+Aloe vera plants secrete a viscous sap which you can use to treat burns and is the basis of many lotions because of its innate healing properties.
 Samford keeps aloe vera plants at the house and at the shop.
 “Just break off a piece of the bulky leaf and rub it into your skin.
 It works for cuts, heat, sunburn and chemical burns,” he says.

 Without question, prepping with the proper clothing and equipment before you and your crew work with wet concrete is by far the best antidote for concrete burns.
 If you do get burned, don’t ignore the contact.
 Take appropriate steps immediately regardless of the state of the pour.